 ISEM 574 – Block Chains and Trusted Systems (3 credits)

 Blockchain technologies is believed to be a disruptive innovation that enables secure global business transactions.
 Blockchain was originally developed for the digital currency, Bitcoin, that is currently valued at more than 9 billion USD.
 Several new applications of blockchain “as a platform” are currently under investigation in several countries such as Canada, South Korea, Singapore, Japan, and Dubai.
 Some applications include but are not limited to cybercurrency, insurance, and food safety.
 In this course, the student will study the concepts of blockchain, the type of applications that this platform will enabled and why this “digital gold” is expected to be similar to the coming of Internet in the late 90s.

 MGMT 510 – Bus Strategy & Mgmt Principles (3 credits)

 This course introduces the basic concepts of business strategy and management principles of planning, organizing, staffing, developing, and monitoring/control.
 The context is global markets and their impact on business strategies and managerial processes.
 The course explores the best practices in global strategic management, organizational design, human resource processes, and organizational behavior.

-Congratulations to Ozlem Cosgun of the Harrisburg University of Science and Technology faculty.
-The assistant professor of Information Systems and…
+Dr. Ozlem Cosgun of the Harrisburg University of Science and Technology faculty will lead a session at an annual meeting…

 Take the Next Step